krschroeder/baseframe_js/readme.md

 ### Lazy Load ###
 Run functions as they enter and exit the viewport.
-Also, by default this loads backgrounds and images a before appear in the viewport--not when the first pixel enters in with the 'loading' attribute.
-This plugin uses `window.IntersectionObserver` API underneath the hood.<br>
+Also, by default, this loads backgrounds and images before they appear in the viewport—not when the first pixel enters in with the 'loading' attribute.
+This plugin uses the `window.IntersectionObserver` API under the hood.<br>
 __[View Lazy Load](#plugin-lazy-load)__

 ### Modal ###
-A modal, that will give you flexibility to do various things.
+A modal that will give you flexibility to do various things.
 Features a focus-trap to ensure the focus of the keyboard cannot leave the modal, for ADA.
-It features a nice amount of flexibility with configurable options to do things like: confirm prompts, alerts, carousels (with additional scripting) and more.<br>
+It features a nice amount of flexibility with configurable options to do things like: confirm prompts, alerts, carousels (with additional scripting), and more.<br>
 __[View Modal](#modal-plugin)__

 ### Navigation Desktop ###
 This plugin allows a user to refocus their mouse over a dropdown in the navigation if they accidentally hover off.
-Also, features an edge detection on the drop-downs `<ul>`, and uses corresponding CSS to position, so it stays on the page.
-It's a<br>
+Also, features an edge detection on the drop-downs `<ul>`, and uses corresponding CSS to position, so it stays on the page.<br>
 __[View Navigation Desktop](#nav-desktop-plugin)__

 ### Navigation Mobile ###